16 month old sleep schedule: Bedtime and nap schedule

 [Note: for children who were born early, we go by their adjusted age for sleep development.]

-16 months is a common age for children to get their first molars.
+16 months is a common age for children to .
 Due to their size and the additional time they take to come through the gums, emerging molars can be more painful for children than other baby teeth.
 During this time, you may find your toddler needs more comforting, especially at night.
-To reduce pain and inflammation caused by teething, consider feeding your child frozen treats such as blueberries or homemade milk “popsicles” before bed.
+To caused by , consider feeding your child frozen treats such as blueberries or homemade milk “popsicles” before bed.

 Too much daytime sleep can be disastrous for your 16 month old’s nighttime sleep.
 If your child is experiencing sustained night wakings, waking very early, or struggling to fall asleep at bedtime, too much daytime sleep could be the culprit.